piotrwitek/typesafe-actions/README.md

 Typescript issues:
 - [Typescript does not currently infer types resulting from a `yield` statement](https://github.com/Microsoft/TypeScript/issues/2983) so you have to manually assert the type  e.g. `const response: Todo[] = yield call(...`

 *Here is the latest recommendation although it's not fully optimal.
-If you cooked something better, please open an issue so we can share it with the world.*
+If you managed to cook something better, please open an issue to share your finding with us.*

 ```ts
 import { createAsyncAction } from 'typesafe-actions';